Ocean and Ecosystem Observations on the Trinidad Head Line

 These data are further complemented by:

-- An autonomous glider that extends the Trinidad Head Line several hundred kilometers offshore, a collaboration between Oregon State University, CeNCOOS, the Northwest Association of Networked Ocean Observing Systems (NANOOS), HSU, and the SWFSC
+- An autonomous glider that extends the Trinidad Head Line several hundred kilometers offshore, a collaboration between Oregon State University, CeNCOOS, the Northwest Association of Networked Ocean Observing Systems (NANOOS), CPH, and the SWFSC

 In combination, these data give insight into how coastal ecosystems respond to seasonal cycles and larger scale climate dynamics, and contribute to a much broader coastwide collaborative effort to understand the dynamics of the California Current Large Marine Ecosystem.